pwatrick/systematicRepurposing/README.md

 ### Development status

-This package is ready for use.
+This package is still in development, not ready for use.

 Citation
 ===========